sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/schools/lat-am-settlement/recruitment.md

 ### Profile
 - We seek Hindu families who are firmly committed to retaining their saMskAra-s and traditional knowledge across generations.
 - They should agree with the settlement [constitution](../constitution]).
-- They should be willing to (eventually) switch over to Sanskrit - atleast for formal communication.
+  - Particularly, they should be willing to (eventually) switch over to Sanskrit - atleast for formal communication.

 ### Number
 Shooting for 500 families.